Week 17 NFL Power Rankings: Non-quarterback MVPs for all 32 teams

 Week 16 ranking: 28

 Non-QB MVP: DE Calais Campbell.
 He has been the heart and soul of the Jaguars' defense since he arrived in 2017.
 What he's done this season, however, goes beyond his franchise-record 14.5 sacks and All-Pro honors last year.
-Campbell has 9.0 sacks and a team-high 17 tackles for loss despite battling injures to both knees, an ankle, a hand and his lower back.
+Campbell has 9.0 sacks and a team-high 17 tackles for loss despite battling injuries to both knees, an ankle, a hand and his lower back.
 He hasn't played a game fully healthy all season.
 CB Jalen Ramsey is the team's best player, but Campbell is right behind him.
 Multiple players said after Sunday's game that they were amazed at what Campbell has done this year. -- Mike DiRocco

 28. Buffalo Bills (5-10)